bytefish/bytefish.de/blog/elasticsearch_java.md

 ## ElasticSearchClient ##

-Working with Elasticsearch Java API turned out to be a little complicated, that's why I wrote the ``ElasticSearchClient``.
+Working with the Elasticsearch Java API turned out to be a little complicated, that's why I wrote the ``ElasticSearchClient``.

 The ``ElasticSearchClient`` makes it possible to: